Pergolide: Side effects

-The drug is in decreasing use, as it was reported in 2003 to be associated with a form of heart disease called cardiac fibrosis.
-In 2007, the United States Food and Drug Administration announced a voluntary withdrawal of the drug by manufacturers due to the possibility of heart valve damage.
-Pergolide is not currently available in the United States for human use.
-This problem is thought to be due to pergolide's action at the 5-HT_{2B} serotonin receptors of cardiac myocytes, causing proliferative valve disease by the same mechanism as ergotamine, methysergide, fenfluramine, and other serotonin 5-HT_{2B} agonists, including serotonin itself when elevated in the blood in carcinoid syndrome.
-Pergolide can rarely cause Raynaud's phenomenon.
-Among similar antiparkinsonian drugs, cabergoline, but not lisuride, exhibit this same type of serotonin receptor binding.
-In January 2007, cabergoline (Dostinex) was also reported to be associated with valvular proliferation heart damage.
-In March 2007, pergolide was withdrawn from the U.S. market for human use due to serious valvular damage that was shown in two independent studies.
+In 2003, pergolide was reported to be associated with a form of heart disease called cardiac fibrosis.
+In March 2007, the United States Food and Drug Administration announced a voluntary withdrawal of the drug by manufacturers due to the possibility of heart valve damage.
+This damage is thought to be due to pergolide's action at the 5-HT_{2B} serotonin receptors of cardiac myocytes, causing proliferative valve disease by the same mechanism as ergotamine, methysergide, fenfluramine, and other serotonin 5-HT_{2B} agonists, including serotonin itself when elevated in the blood in carcinoid syndrome.
+Among similar antiparkinsonian drugs, cabergoline, but not lisuride, exhibit this same type of serotonin receptor binding and, in January 2007, cabergoline (Dostinex) was also reported to be associated with valvular proliferation heart damage.

-Pergolide has also been shown to impair associative learning.
+Pergolide has also been shown to impair associative learning, and can rarely cause Raynaud's phenomenon.

 Addictive behaviors

 At least one British pergolide user has attracted some media attention with claims that it has caused him to develop a gambling addiction.
 In June 2010, it was reported that more than 100 Australian users of the drug are suing the manufacturer over both gambling and sex addiction problems they claim are the result of the drug's side effects.